chromaui/chromatic-docs/viewports.md

 <details><summary>How do I assign viewports to my entire Storybook?</summary>

 We don't recommend this in most cases because each viewport is treated independently and snapshots must be approved as such.
-But if you really want to assign viewports for an entire Storybook use <a href="https://storybook.js.org/docs/react/writing-stories/parameters#global-parameters">`parameters`</a> in your [`.storybook/preview.js`](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering):
+But if you really want to assign viewports for an entire Storybook use [`parameters`](https://storybook.js.org/docs/react/writing-stories/parameters#global-parameters) in your [`.storybook/preview.js`](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering):

 ```js
 // .storybook/preview.js